moebiusmania/sl-utils/README.md

 https://sl-utils.deno.dev/

-Some simple and small APIs to make my life easier.
+Some simple and small APIs (_with some companion UIs_) to make my life easier.

 ## Tech stack